PrefectHQ/prefect/docs/getting-started/quickstart.md

 In this quickstart, you'll see how you can schedule your code, visualize workflows, and monitor your entire system health with Prefect.

+With Prefect, you can go from Python script to production-ready workflow in minutes.

 Let's get started!

 ## Setup